Documentation Index

 Step 3: Create Your Campaign

-Now call /verify again with the transaction signature:
+Now call /verify again with the transaction signature and the campaign ID from Step 1:

 response = requests.post(